IBM-Cloud/cloud-sql-database/README.md

 # Up and running in few steps
 To get this SQL database-backed app up and running only few steps and about 10 minutes are needed.
 Please follow the steps outlined in the IBM Cloud tutorial.

-On the command line:
-1. Log in to IBM Cloud
-2. Target the right region and resource group
-3. Create a new Code Engine project
-4. Select the project
-5. Configure a container registry
-6. Build
-7. create app
-8. bind service

-Test.

-Code Engine browser UI:
-1. tbd

 # Local testing